john-m24/john-m24.github.io/markdown/reclaiming-liberty.md

 Whether we do this or not, governments and companies are already using it to empower themselves.
 AI, used wisely, is a tool for liberation.
 The individual can’t afford to miss this wave of technology.

-We’ve allowed big tech companies to control our time and attention.
-We need to leverage this technology to reclaim our time, our goals, and our power.
+We’ve allowed big tech companies to leverage the last wave of technology to control our time and attention.
+We need to learn from our mistakes and use this new wave of technology to reclaim our time, our goals, and our power.

 ---